What personal information do we collect from the people who visit our website?

 We use Google Analytics on our website to learn about our site visitors, including implementing demographics and interest reporting.

 We, along with third-party vendors, such as Google, use first-party cookies (such as Google Analytics cookies) and third-party cookies or other third-party identifiers to compile data regarding user interactions with impressions and other analytics service functions related to our website.

 To learn how to opt out of Google Analytics, visit the Google Analytics Opt-out Browser Add-on website.

-We also use Google Signals, a feature provided by Google that allows us to collect and process certain user data from our website or application, including data related to signed-in users who have enabled personalized ads, cross-device data, and aggregated demographic information from users with Google accounts.
+We also use Google Signals, a feature provided by Google LLC that allows us to collect and process certain user data from our website or application, including data related to signed-in users who have enabled personalized ads, cross-device data, and aggregated demographic information from users with Google accounts.

 Through Google Signals, we may collect the following types of data:

 - Device Information: We may collect information about the device you are using to access our website or application, including the device type, operating system, browser type, and unique device identifiers.